11COM

 Ākonga will:

-• learn how participants in the economic world make decisions, and they will analyse how these decisions impact on sustainability.
+• learn how participants make decisions and analyse how these decisions impact on sustainability.

 Course Overview